supertokens/blog/content/oauth-vs-oidc/index.md

 author: "SuperTokens team"
 ---

-As a web developer, you will inevitably have to work on authentication at some point.
-In this process, you will come across terms like OIDC and OAuth.
+Every web developer comes across authentication and terms like OIDC and OAuth at some point.
 Although both protocols are used for similar purposes, they have some significant differences that are important to understand.
+In this article, we will explore the differences between OIDC and OAuth and their use cases.

 ## What is OAuth?
-OAuth or “Open Authentication” is not an API or service which you can query, but, an authorization protocol.
+OAuth or “Open Authentication” is not an API or service which you can query but an authorization protocol.
 Applications that implement an OAuth flow can authorize devices to fetch resources on behalf of a user.

 ### Use cases for OAuth
 OAuth is commonly used in scenarios where an application needs to access data from another application or service on behalf of the user.
-Some examples of use cases for OAuth include:
+Some examples use cases for OAuth include:

 - Social media integration, where an application can post to a user's social media account on their behalf.
 - Calendar integration, where an application can access a user's calendar to schedule appointments.